The Regent School

 The Regent School is a British-style co-education school established to cater for children of British expatriate working in the city.
 It is located in Abuja, the federal capital territory of Nigeria.
 It was established in 2000.

+The Regent School is the first British School Overseas (BSO) in Nigeria, and the first to have an outstanding school inspection report as adjudged by PENTA, a DfE-approved directorate of inspections for British Schools Overseas (BSO) and iQTS.